-- When you have found a potential match, you will need to have the faculty member sign the PhD Thesis Supervision Form and Funding Policy Acknowledgment Form, which is to be submitted with your application package.
+- After you have found a potential match through the mandatory applicant screening process and have been approved to submit your application you will need to have the faculty member sign the PhD Thesis Supervision Form and Funding Policy Acknowledgment Form, which is to be submitted with your application package.
 You will access this form in the SGS on-line application.

 The number of faculty members in the position to take on new PhD students varies year to year depending upon current supervision load, leaves and sabbatical plans.
 Junior faculty members, working in collaboration with senior faculty members, from time to time agree to supervise doctoral students.

-After choosing a PhD program, selecting a supervisor is perhaps the next most important decision you’ll make in pursuing doctoral studies.
+The mandatory applicant screening process will determine if and when it will be appropriate to reach out to prospective supervisors.
+Selecting a supervisor is perhaps the next most important decision you’ll make after deciding to pursue PhD studies.
 Your supervisor is your guide through the program as a whole, and specifically in reaching the milestones that lead to successful completion of a thesis.
-The investments both you and (s)he make are huge and the fit must be mutual.
+The investments you both make are huge and the fit must be mutual.

-When you meet faculty at Bloomberg who are prospective supervisors, they will be assessing whether or not they are in a position to help you given their interests and constraints/commitments and your skills, strengths and aspirations.
-You in turn will be focusing on whether or not there is a good fit for you, in terms of their interests and your needs.
+When you engage with faculty at Bloomberg Nursing who are prospective supervisors, they will assess whether or not they are in a position to help you given their interests and constraints/commitments and your skills, strengths and aspirations.
+You, in turn, will focus on whether or not they are a good fit for you, in terms of their interests and your needs.
+When requesting a meeting with a potential supervisor, you should provide your CV and publications you have completed in the last 5 years.
 Prepare for meetings with prospective supervisors by reading their work and drafting questions to ask of them.
 Here are some documents we suggest: